The ‘Gokaicho’: Everything You Need to Know

 During the festival the statue is moved into the inner sanctuary of the temple’s main hall and revealed to those in attendance.
 The statue then remains on public view for the rest of the ceremony.
 The festival also sees erection of the ‘Eko-bashira’ pillar in front of the temple.
 This large timber pillar is brought from Matsushiro and once placed in front of the temple, connected to the Maedaichi Honzon by a rope.
 Attendees are then free to place their palm against the pillar in transference of energy between themselves and the statue.

 The festival draws visitors from all over Japan, with estimates of more than 6 million attendees in 2009 and between 6 to 8 million in 2015.
-As the next Gokaicho approaches in 2021, prepare to experience one of Japan’s most important Buddhist festivals with many, many others.
-Lasting 57 days from April to May, the Gokaicho includes various events, each with its own significance.
+The next Gokaicho had been scheduled to take place in 2021 however due to the impact of COVID-19, the festival was postponed until 2022.
+The dates for the festival in 2022 have now been announced with the important announcement that it will run for a month longer than usual in an effort to spread-out when people visit and lower congestion in and around the temple.
+The festival will run from late-March until June and include various events and ceremonies, each with its own significance.
 Major events are spread across the duration of the festival and include:

-Apr.24 & May 08 / Chunichi-teigi Diahoyo Special Service: conducted by the Jodo and Tendai sects on different dates, the is the most colourful event of the Gokaucho and sees children in traditional costumes and residents monks approach the temple in an elaborate parade
+April 23 & May 7 / Chunichi-teigi Diahoyo Special Service: conducted by the Jodo and Tendai sects on different dates, the is the most colourful event of the Gokaucho and sees children in traditional costumes and residents monks approach the temple in an elaborate parade

 Yet to be confirmed / Butto Hana-matsuri Festival: this sacred event celebrates the birth of the Buddha and prays for the health of children.

 Yet to be confirmed / Shinnonoi Lion Dance: two large, decorative lions approach the temple in an intricate dance that thrills the crowd.